Agency not afraid to ask AI some questions

 The agency’s software developers use AI to generate code snippets.
 “Instead of writing all the code from scratch, they take existing bits of code and plug them in for specific purposes,” Fisher says.
 This has helped them with their website and app development.

 Fisher says AI has contributed to the agency’s success in the current economy.
+According to a 2024 BDC study, 44% of SMEs that adopted AI cite improved efficiency as a top benefit.
 “Traditional agencies are seen as slow and expensive, which is not ideal for businesses trying to cut costs.
 AI tools have allowed us to do some things more efficiently and cost-effectively.
 Having more time to focus on the important stuff helps us deliver better projects, which benefits our clients and business.”

 We always tell our clients when we’re presenting something we created with the help of AI.
 The response has been positive, especially since they see the cost savings.